ssrosa/housing_market_simulator/README.md

 - **nontechnical_slideshow.pdf**: A pitch deck by a pretend consultancy to sell policy-makers on the utility of the program.
 - **sf1970.csv**: Annual population estimates for San Francisco.
 (See source for the file in simulations.ipynb.)

+# Overview

 ## The objects

-NimCity contains 'household', 'developer', and 'council' objects imbued with dynamic behavior to act in their interest, even at the expense of other objects.
-It contains 'districts', 'blocks', 'residences', and 'units' for the developers to build, households to live in, and councils to govern.
+NimCity contains objects for people and objects for places.
+The simulation generates as many people objects as the user inputs.
+These objects--'households', 'developers', and 'council'--call methods on the place objects in pursuit of their own economic self-interest.
+The place objects are 'districts', 'blocks', 'residences', and 'units.'D Developers 'build' these buildings; councils 'zone' them; households 'move into' and 'out of' them.

 ![behavior.png](https://raw.githubusercontent.com/ssrosa/housing_market_simulator/master/images/behavior.png)